Top

 What Is FEGLI

 The Federal Employees’ Group Life Insurance program provides life insurance coverage for federal employees and retirees.
-FEGLI includes Basic coverage and optional coverage levels that must be properly elected and maintained.
+FEGLI includes Basic coverage and optional coverage levels that must be properly elected, documented, and maintained during employment and into retirement.

-FEGLI is governed by federal law, not state insurance regulations.
-Claims are administered through the Office of Federal Employees’ Group Life Insurance, and disputes follow federal procedures.
+FEGLI is governed entirely by federal law and regulations.
+State insurance laws do not apply.
+Claims are administered through the Office of Federal Employees’ Group Life Insurance, and disputes are resolved under federal standards and procedures.

 • Missing or outdated beneficiary designation forms